Tina Adkins – firstname.lastname@example.org

 Bill Blackburn – firstname.lastname@example.org

 Bill joined Crisis Control Ministry as a volunteer in the pharmacy in 2011 and was hired in October 2015.
-With many years of experience in the training world, he is managing the Personal Development Program which is a series of training classes designed to assist our clients with learning new life skills.
-Bill is also involved with our Poverty Simulations which are 2-hour events provided to organizations within our community and are great “experiences” for anyone wanting to walk in the shoes of someone living in poverty.
+From 2015 through 2019, he developed and led the Personal Development Program which is a series of training classes designed to assist our clients with learning new life skills.
+Bill has now moved into a Project Manager role and helps to coordinate a multitude of projects while also leading our Poverty Simulations and Living on the Edge programs.